Nutrition can play a vital role for people who have Thalassaemia.

 IRON SUPPLEMENTS SHOULD NOT BE TAKEN BY ANYONE WITH THALASSAEMIA!

 HOW DOES CALCIUM HELP?

 Foods high in calcium should be incorporated in the diet as it is important for bone development and management.
-It strengthens bones by aiding its structure and rigidity and enables bones to store minerals for the body to use which is particularly important for children and their development.
+It strengthens bones by aiding its structure and rigidity (strength) and enables bones to store minerals for the body to use which is particularly important for children and their development.
 Calcium also reduces haem iron absorption and it can be useful to try to have a glass of milk with meals or incorporate milk into cooking.

 FOOD SOURCES OF CALCIUM?